oilmundo/github-workshop/PITCHME.md

 ### What is a repo?

-- Often shortened to ‘repo’
-- A collection of all the files and
-- the history of those files
+- A collection of all the files and the history of those files
 - Consists of all your commits
 - Can live on a local machine or on a remote server (GitHub!)
 - The act of copying a repository from a remote server is called cloning